The main areas examined in this section are:General Trends in the findings Examples

 Preventive mechanisms could include: education to promote understanding and combat negative stereotypes and discrimination against LGBTI persons, including programs aimed at schoolchildren and informational campaigns; training for law enforcement agents and those involved in the administration of justice on the prohibition of hate speech and incitement to violence; and data collection and analysis in relation to freedom of expression and hate speech.

 When lesbian, gay, bisexual, trans and intersex persons are victims of violence, their actual experiences of such violence are very diverse.

 This diversity is a result of differing personal circumstances and characteristics, and in particular, the existence of certain factors that make some LGBTI persons especially vulnerable to violence, or which worsen the consequences of such violence.

-1. Indigenous Peoples
+1. Indigenous peoples

 The IACHR notes that such persons might not self-identify as LGBT, and instead might self-identify with another expression of diverse sexuality, for example two-spirited, or might not discuss their gender or sexual orientation in terms that easily translate to the concept of LGBT as used in this report and elsewhere.IACHR, Public Hearing on Situation of Human Rights of Lesbian, Gay, Transexual, Bisexual and Intersex Indigenous Persons in the Americas, 147 Period of Sessions, 16 March 2013.

-The IACHR received information on the negative impact of colonization on the ancestral sexualities and spiritualties of indigenous peoples.
+During a public hearing held in March 2013, a group of petitioners presented information on the negative impact of colonization on the ancestral sexualities and spiritualties of indigenous peoples.